djhshih/exercise-mol-biol/README.md

 Explain how specific results in Satoru *et al.* 2000 answer the following
 questions:

-1. Is the E-box downstream of the TERT transcription start site required for TERT transcription?
+1. Is the E-box downstream of the TERT transcription start site absolutely required for TERT transcription?
-   What about the upstream E-box?

 2. Is the downstream E-box sufficient for TERT transcription?